redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 > Check out the settings for Identity over at Netlify for more options, including allowing users to create accounts rather than having to be invited, add third party login buttons for Bitbucket, GitHub, GitLab and Google, receive webhooks when someone logs in, and more!

 Believe it or not, that's it!
 Authentication with Redwood is a breeze and we're just getting started.
 Expect more magic soon!

+> If you inspect the contents of `currentUser` you'll see it contains an array called `roles`.
+On the Netlify Identity dashboard you can give your user a collection of roles, which are just strings like "admin" or "guest".
+Using this array of roles you *could* create a very rudimentary role-based authentication system.
+Unless you are in dire need of this simple role checking, we recommend waiting for the Redwood solution, coming soon!

 ## Wrapping Up